 PNW Rules Changelog

 The following are entries in a changelog for Bible Quizzing rules as adopted by Pacific Northwest Bible Quizzing.
 This page and its content are provided for reference purposes but are not the canonical source for rules.
-The canonical sources are first the CMA Rule Book followed by the PNW Rules document.
+The canonical sources are first the IBQ Rule Book followed by the PNW Rules document.

 February 20, 2020